The best exercises to get rid of love handles!

 It’s the muffin part of “muffin top”.

 Creating lean muscle will burn the subcutaneous fat in your lower belly.

-Full-Body Exercises to Get Rid of Muffin Top
+The Best Love Handle Workout to Get Rid Of Your Muffin Top

 Here are 14 of the top exercises that target your entire body, focusing on the abdominal area of your body.